-- Civic/political engagement hours (10%): Participate in at least 10 hours of civic/political engagement with one or more civic/political organizations to be completed over the course of the semester.

-- o Plan due: Friday, June 25

-- o Documentation due: Friday, July 30

-- Public meeting report (10%): Attend and report on a public meeting (occurring during span of the course).
-You will virtually attend this public meeting for your selected municipality.

-- o Due: Friday, July 9

-- Letter to an elected leader or community leader (10%): Students should write a one-page, focused letter/email to a mayor/commissioner/local leader about the most pressing need, as you see it, in your community. - o Due: Friday, July 16 - Write a final civic engagement report (20%): The student will summarize, analyze and reflect on the civic engagement experience.
-They will also integrate course readings. - o Due: Thursday, August 5
+- Civic/political engagement hours (10%): Participate in at least 10 hours of civic/political engagement with one or more civic/political organizations to be completed over the course of the semester. - Public meeting report (10%): Attend and report on a public meeting (occurring during span of the course).
+You will virtually attend this public meeting for your selected municipality. - Letter to an elected leader or community leader (10%): Students should write a one-page, focused letter/email to a mayor/commissioner/local leader about the most pressing need, as you see it, in your community. - Write a final civic engagement report (20%): The student will summarize, analyze and reflect on the civic engagement experience.
+They will also integrate course readings.